vincentlaucsb/pgreaper/docs/html_table.rst

 or tell SQLify your preferred default database which should be used to create new databases.

-.. autofunction:: sqlify.settings
+.. autofunction:: pgreaper.settings
    :noindex:
-.. autofunction:: sqlify.table_to_pg
+.. autofunction:: pgreaper.table_to_pg